neneone/SnapeBot-Documentation/settings.md

 ---
 # Settings

 SnapeBot's settings schema is stored in `$SnapeBot::$settingsSchema`.
-When you create an instance of `\neneone\SnapeBot\SnapeBot` passing the settings, it automatically builds them setting default values when there isn't a setting.
+When you create an instance of `\neneone\SnapeBot\SnapeBot` passing the settings, it automatically builds them setting default values when there is a setting that you haven't passed and that has a default value.

 A required setting is a setting that hasn't a default value, so **you must specify his value**.
 If you don't, an Exception will be thrown.